IamOmarDarwesh/Sustainable-Data-Driven-Solutions-through-Data-Analysis-of-Water-Crisis/README.md

 #### Part of Outcomes:

-- 30,000 people gained access to clean water.
+- Millions of people gained access to clean water.

-- 20,000 residents benefited from repaired infrastructure.
+- Lots of residents benefited from the repaired infrastructure.

 - 40% reduction in waterborne diseases.